CyberInsurer/website/content/pages/1--about/index.md

 All documents and paperwork are stored online and available in your dashboard at anytime.

 So, we're going to be safe and boring, so you don't have to be!

+Cyber Insurer UK is Underwritten by the QBE Insurance Group (QBE)